This post may contain affiliate links. Please see myย disclosure policy

 How to Make Toffee Bars

-- Mix in the flour and vanilla until it is well combined.
+- Add Dry Ingredients.
+Mix in the flour and vanilla until it is well combined.

-- Press into a greased pan until it is an even layer.
+- Bake.
+Press into a greased pan until it is an even layer.
 Then just bake until the edges are golden.
+If your dough is sticky, the butter is probably too warm.
+Chill the dough before pressing into the pan.
+You can also sprinkle a little flour over the top to make it easier to press into the pan.

-- Let the bars sit at room temperature for a couple of hours until the chocolate is set or place in the fridge if you are in a hurry.
+- Set Up.
+Let the bars sit at room temperature for a couple of hours until the chocolate is set or place in the fridge if you are in a hurry.

 - Chopped Pecans